wmandai/workice-docs/docs/source/install.rst

  - Upload the files to your server in the same location where public_html or www folder is located.
  - Do not upload it inside the public_html or www folder
  - Now move the **public** folder alone to **public_html or www** folder.
- - You can now access the web installer by visiting http://your-domain.com/installer
+ - You can now access the web installer by visiting http://yourdomain.com/installer

+If you encounter an issue displaying images refer to troubleshooting tips below.

 Installation
 """"""""""""""